 Lab Requirement OPTION #1 – Run Crew:

-Work backstage on a specific production during technical rehearsals and performances for ONE of the following productions, schedule details on page 9 & 10 of the THR 60 Lab Syllabus
+Work backstage on a specific production during technical rehearsals and performances for ONE of the following productions, schedule details in the THR 60 Lab Syllabus

 Run crew work is in a concentrated period of time beginning just before the opening of a production through the last performance and strike.
 Students participating in technical run crew move props and scenery, prepare the theater for performance, sound operation, video control, prepare costumes, assist with make-up and hair, and everything else that happens behind the scenes during a theatrical production.

 Accepting an assignment to work on a run crew means that you are committing to being at all scheduled work calls, technical rehearsals, performances, and strikes without exception.